Secrets to Speaking Polish Like a Pole

 6. Pretend you understand what you read

-Sotiris Karageorgos, a Greek teacher at the University of Warsaw and a Bruno Schulz lover, says that if you are starting to learn Polish, you need to be patient and make your own strategy.
+Sotiris Karageorgos, a Greek teacher at the University of Warsaw and a lover of Bruno Schulz, says that if you are starting to learn Polish, you need to be patient and make your own strategy.
 ‘I don’t trust fast methods,’ he explains.

 Sotiris reads literature in Polish and insists that reading difficult texts might help very little.
-First, you need to be a passive reader, which means you have to read everything you come across: that is street signs, advertisements, headlines, subtitles at the movies, and, most importantly, keep repeating this.
+First, you need to be a passive reader, which means you have to read everything you come across: that is, street signs, advertisements, headlines, subtitles at the movies, and, most importantly, keep repeating these out loud.

-Polish phonetics demand some practice and a good way to reach perfection is repetition.
-Some of the methods proposed are to watch Polish TV, foreign TV series in Polish or with Polish subtitles, and then trying to memorise whole sentences from them.
+Polish phonetics demand some practice, and a good way to reach perfection is repetition.
+Some of the methods proposed are watching Polish TV, foreign TV series in Polish or with Polish subtitles, and then trying to memorise whole sentences from them.

-‘Just read whatever is in front of you and you will figure out the meaning once it shows up again,’ says Sotiris.
+‘Just read whatever is in front of you, and you will figure out the meaning once it shows up again,’ says Sotiris.
 The latter will considerately improve your pronunciation too.
-It doesn’t matter whether your mother tongue has the Polish rolling ‘R’ nor its variety of fricative consonants.
+It doesn’t matter whether your mother tongue has the Polish rolling ‘R’ or its variety of fricative consonants.
 It’s all about practice.

 7. Move to Poland